qiyunlab/HGTector/doc/database.md

 Feel free to delete (e.g., `download/`) or compress the intermediate files (e.g., `db.faa`) to save disk space.

+## Procedures

+The workflow consists of the following steps:

+1. Download NCBI taxonomy database (taxdump).
+2. Download NCBI RefSeq assembly summary.
+3. Sample genomes based on various properties and taxonomic information.
+4. Download protein sequences associated with sampled genomes.
+5. Compile local databases using DIAMOND and/or BLAST.

+## Considerations

 ### More examples

 ```bash